 In addition, a significant decline in the hunger score of the Eating Inventory was demonstrated in calcium-treated groups, but not in the placebo-treated group.
 This change in perception of hunger could contribute to a better long-term outcome of weight management in calcium-treated patients.
-However, change in hunger score does not necessarily implicate change in energy intake which was provided the same for all participants in our study.
+However, change in the hunger score does not necessarily implicate change in energy intake which was the same for all participants in our study.
 The observed decline in the hunger score cannot be attributed to changes in fasting concentrations of hormones involved in food intake regulation.
-No significant differences in profile of these hormones were seen between the calcium and placebo treated individuals.
+No significant differences in profile of these hormones were seen between the calcium- and placebotreated individuals.
 However, we did not examine postprandial hormonal responses which could affect both satiety and hunger feelings.
-Ping-Delfos et al. (2004) revealed that a high dairy calcium and vitamin D diet did not affect subjective sensations of hunger and satiety in the immediate postprandial period, but spontaneous food intake over the subsequent 24h period was significantly reduced.
+Ping-Delfos et al. (2004) reported that a high dairy calcium and vitamin D diet did not affect subjective sensations of hunger and satiety in the immediate postprandial period, but spontaneous food intake over the subsequent 24 h period was significantly reduced.

-Previous studies demonstrated that a diet characterized by a higher calcium intake or higher dairy intake, especially low-fat dairy intake, may lower the risk of type 2 diabetes (Choi et al. 2005, Pittas et al. 2006).
-A combined daily intake of >1,200 mg calcium and >800 IU vitamin D was associated with a 33% lower risk of type 2 diabetes with RR of 0.67 (0.49-0.90) compared with an intake of <600 mg and 400 IU calcium and vitamin D, respectively (Pittas et al. 2006).
-Among the mechanisms involved in lowering the risk of type 2 diabetes, hormonal mechanisms affecting insulin sensitivity should be considered (Lu et al. 2006, Heilbronn et al. 2004, Silha et al. 2003).
-A significant difference in the change of resistin levels in response to a negative energy balance between calcium treated and placebo treated individuals was shown in our study.
-Calcium mediated differences in resistin response to WM might play a role in reducing the risks of type 2 diabetes and metabolic syndrome.
+Previous studies demonstrated that a diet

+characterized by a higher calcium intake or higher dairy intake, especially low-fat dairy intake, may lower the risk of type 2 diabetes (Choi et al. 2005, Pittas et al. 2006).
+A combined daily intake of more than 1200 mg calcium and 800 IU vitamin D was associated with a 33 % lower risk of type 2 diabetes with RR of 0.67 (0.49-0.90) compared with an intake of less than 600 mg calcium and 400 IU vitamin D (Pittas et al. 2006).
+Among the mechanisms involved in lowering the risk of type 2 diabetes, hormonal mechanisms affecting insulin sensitivity should be considered (Silha et al. 2003, Heilbronn et al. 2004, Lu et al. 2006).
+A significant difference in the change of resistin levels in response to a negative energy balance was shown in our study between calcium-treated and placebo-treated individuals.
+Calcium mediated differences in resistin response to weight management might play a role in reducing the risk of type 2 diabetes and metabolic syndrome.